notthattal/animal-migration/README.md

 - Use 2012 data as the test set instead of random split
 - Setup deep learning model
 - More extensive EDA/Testing

+# Write UP
+This project aims to predict the migration of animals in the reserve forests and wildlife sanctuaries of Mozambique, in East Africa.

+Data has been collected from 1969 in various time intervals.

+We have compared many potential solutions to predict these values including Deep Learning and Non Deep Learning approaches such as.

+In this repository we bring forth our best models - RandomForest Regressor, Long Short Term Memory Neural Networks, and an Ensemble of various fully connected neural networks.

+## Data Science Pipelines

+1.